-Robert J. Mancinelli was quoted in an article appearing in the Bergen Record on July 17, 2014.
+Robert J. Mancinelli was quoted in an appearing in the Bergen Record on July 17, 2014.
 The article entitled, “Feud predates bankruptcy of Montvale’s Porter House pub,” details the ongoing litigation between the Porter House of Montvale and Pearlmont LLC.

 The litigation between the Porter House and Pearlmont began in 1999 after Robert Mancinelli, on behalf of Pearlmont, filed a Complaint after the Porter House refused to honor a lease agreement between the Parties that had been signed in 1999.
 After two appeals and several years of litigation, in March 2013, the Honorable Kenneth Slomienski found in Pearlmont’s favor and awarded a nearly $300,000 judgment against the Porter House.